Skip to content

 1. Your company is deploying a new microservices application to AKS.
 The networking team has allocated a small /24 subnet (254 IPs) for the cluster.
 The application requires 150 pods across 5 nodes, but also needs to be accessed by legacy Azure VMs on a peered VNet.
 Which CNI model (Azure CNI or CNI Overlay) should you choose, and what trade-offs must you manage?

-You must choose CNI Overlay because Azure CNI would exhaust the /24 subnet immediately.
+You would usually choose CNI Overlay because Azure CNI would quickly exhaust or severely constrain the /24 subnet.
 With Azure CNI’s default pre-allocation, 5 nodes would reserve 150 IPs just for pods, leaving little room for node IPs, upgrades, or scaling.
 CNI Overlay solves this by assigning pod IPs from a private, non-routable address space, consuming only 5 VNet IPs for the nodes.
 However, the trade-off is that the legacy Azure VMs cannot route directly to the pod IPs; you must expose the application using an internal LoadBalancer Service or an Ingress Controller to bridge the VNet and the overlay network.

 2. During an architecture review for a massive cluster intended to run 8,000 distinct microservices, a senior engineer proposes using Azure CNI Powered by Cilium instead of traditional Azure CNI.
 They claim this will significantly reduce network latency between services.
 Why is this claim correct regarding kube-proxy?

 The claim is correct because Cilium entirely replaces the traditional kube-proxy component with an eBPF-based dataplane.
-In a standard setup, kube-proxy translates Kubernetes Services into thousands of sequential iptables rules, meaning every packet must traverse a long list of rules to find its destination, creating significant latency at scale.
+In a standard setup, kube-proxy translates Kubernetes Services into thousands of sequential iptables rules, meaning every packet must traverse a long list of rules to find its destination.
+This creates significant latency at scale due to the linear evaluation of these rules.
 Cilium, on the other hand, uses eBPF maps embedded directly in the Linux kernel to perform service routing.
 These maps use highly efficient, O(1) hash-based lookups, ensuring that routing performance remains consistently fast whether the cluster has 80 services or 8,000.

 3. A compliance auditor requires that your payment processing pods only communicate with the external payment gateway at `api.stripe.com`, but the gateway's IP addresses change dynamically due to their CDN.
 Why would standard Kubernetes NetworkPolicies fail this audit, and how do Cilium L7 policies solve it?